Hammad-401-advanced-javascript/ReadingNotes-401/Read09.md

 **Mongoose takes some of that pain away from us as developers and allows us to provide some level of rules and validation around our data models**

 **ORM : programming technique for converting data between incompatible type systems using object-oriented programming languages.
-This creates, in effect, a "virtual object database" that can be used from within the programming language**
+This creates, in effect, a virtual object database" that can be used from within the programming language**

 **Mongoose gives you the ability to take that a step further and use a schema to describe a deeper part of a data model.
 This can be useful when a document contains potentially a list of other documents.**